 Standards and Sample preparation for LC-MS/MS

-Sample preparation and LC-MS/MS analysis was done by OpAns LLC (Durham, NC).
-Plasma samples were thawed at room temperature and processed by adding 160 µL of methanol (including 10 µL internal standard) to 25 µL of the sample.
+Sample preparation and LC-MS/MS analysis were done by OpAns LLC (Durham, NC).
+Plasma samples (both rat and macaque) were thawed at room temperature and processed by adding 160 µL of methanol (including 10 µL internal standard) to 25 µL of the sample.
 Samples were vortexed for 5 minutes, centrifuged at 2684 x g for 5 minutes.
 50 µL of supernatant was removed for analysis by HPLC-MS/MS.

 Semen or tissue samples were thawed at room temperature.
 PBS at pH 7.6 was added to each sample at a ratio of 2:1 and sonicated in an ice chilled bath for 5 minutes before homogenization using a Polytron unit (Kinematica AG, Lucerne, Switzerland).
 An aliquot (25 uL) of each sample homogenate was processed as described for plasma samples.

-Calibration standards (Pantoprazole sodium salt), and EP054 or EP055 for the standard curve at five concentrations ranging from 1-1000 ng/ml were freshly prepared for each run.
+Calibration standards (Pantoprazole sodium salt), and EP012, EP054 or EP055 for the standard curve at five concentrations ranging from 1-1000 ng/ml were freshly prepared for each run.
 Calibrants and quality control samples were run before and after the corresponding test samples.
 All chromatograms from the analytical run were reviewed to verify that the appropriate peaks had been identified and correctly integrated.
-The concentrations of EP055 were determined by using the weighted (1/x2) power regression analysis of the calibration standards using MassHunter Quantitative Analysis for QQQ.
+The concentrations of test compound were determined by using the weighted (1/x2) power regression analysis of the calibration standards using MassHunter Quantitative Analysis for QQQ.
 (Model 6460 Triple quadrupole mass spectrometer, Agilent Technologies Inc, Santa Clara CA)

 HLPC was done using an Agilent 1200 series unit fitted with an ACE Excel 2 C18-AR, 3 x 50 mm column (Agilent Technologies Inc).
 The mobile phases were as follows: A) water with 0.1% ammonium fluoride, B) methanol with 0.1% ammonium fluoride.
 The samples were loaded in 85% A/15% B, and then washed with 5% A/95% B. The samples were eluted in 100% B followed by a wash in 85% A/15% B. The flow rate was 0.6 mL/min and the run-time was 3.8 minutes.
-HPLC-MS/MS data was acquired using the proprietary software application MassHunter Workstation Acquisition using an Agilent 6460 mass spectrophotometer.
+HPLC-MS/MS data were acquired using the proprietary software application MassHunter Workstation Acquisition using an Agilent 6460 mass spectrophotometer.
 Data were integrated using the software application and calibration plots of area ratios versus each test article concentrations were constructed, and a 1/x2 weighted power regression was applied to the data using MassHunter Quantitative Analysis for QQQ.
 Descriptive statistics were performed using Excel 2013.

 Initial analysis of EP054 in plasma revealed no compound present, even at the earliest timepoints because of complete hydrolysis to EP055.
 Therefore, samples were analyzed for the presence of EP055.
 These results are presented in Fig 2A.

-I.V. infusion
+I.V. infusion of macaque males